-Assumes a 60-lb bale weight.
+\Assumes a 60-lb bale weight.

 Water requirement appears to be more than that reported for sorghum forages (e.g., Sorghum sp.; haygrazer or forage sorghums), but water use is often lower than typical alfalfa usage, based on producer reports and researcher observations.
 Sorghum sudangrass has been shown to yield more than teff with similar water and fertilizer applied.
 In other locations, teff has exhibited similar irrigation efficiency to sorghums, at about 3-4 inches of water to produce 1 ton of hay.
-More irrigation studies are needed to determine precisely relative water-use efficiency of teff compared with other forages, particularly in the Southwest.

 Another advantage of teff is the fine-stemmed nature of the hay, which not only makes a more palatable feed, but also improves the ability to make a tight, heavy bale, which can be a challenge with other grass forages.
 Bale weights of 2-string small squares of over 60 lbs are easily achievable with teff.
-Drying teff hay in the windrow is usually very rapid in the Southwest due to its fine-stemmed nature, combined with normal dry, hot weather.
+Drying teff hay in the windrow is usually very rapid in New Mexico due to its fine-stemmed nature, combined with normal dry, hot weather.
+Teff makes a light and fluffy windrow, which makes it conducive to being moved by high winds.
+Also, the windrow bleaches quickly in the sun.
+As such, teff should be baled as quickly as possible after cutting.

-Teff nutritive value has been described as similar to timothy (Phleum pratense L.) and orchardgrass (Dactylis glomerata L.) hay and full-bloom alfalfa.
+Teff nutritive value has been described as similar to timothy and orchardgrass hay and full-bloom alfalfa.
 Studies and producer experiences have shown mixed results when determining horse and other livestock preference of the different hays.
 However, many horse owners report improved preference and less waste of teff when feeding it.
-Teff is marketed as a low starch and soluble carbohydrate hay compared to other forages, and this trait may make it a suitable component in the diet of horses with equine metabolic syndrome or related disorders.
+Teff is marketed as a low starch and soluble carbohydrate hay compared to other forages, and this trait may make it a suitable component in the diet of horses with insulin resistance or related disorders.
 Our bale sampling, as well as research at Tucumcari, reveal that teff soluble sugars (non-fiber carbohydrates; NFC) are lower than most alfalfa hays, but can be higher than other grasses (>18% NFC; Table 2).

 Crude protein (CP) of teff is dependent upon available nitrogen and improves with additional N fertilizer applications.
 Crude protein ranges from 7 to 17%, but CP is usually between 10 and 15% with N fertility of 30 to 100 lbs/ac that is commonly applied.
 Although teff may have high fiber values (e.g., NDF) as indicated by our sampling and other studies, digestibility (i.e., neutral detergent fiber digestibility; NDFD) shows that the fiber component is highly digestible (Table 2).
 Hence, ranking indicators such as RFQ may give better representation of actual feed value of teff than the historical system of RFV.
 As with most hays, the nutritive value parameter in question will determine which hay is superior to another when comparing for a particular class of livestock.
-If using digestible energy (DE) for estimation for horses, then teff is similar to or better than other grasses (e.g., fescue and bermudagrass; Table 2) and lower quality alfalfa.
+If using digestible energy (DE) for estimation for horses, then teff is similar to or better than other grasses (e.g., fescue and bermudagrass; Table 2) and low quality alfalfa.
 Studies have shown that teff is capable of meeting 90-97% of the DE and other nutrient requirements of an average horse.
+Nitrate toxicity potential is low (although possible), but an added benefit is that prussic acid is not a concern in teff as it is in sorghums.